 So far, we have only looked at the combinations within the animate tier.
 The following table lists the possible permutations for combinations of animate and inanimate NPs:

 For consistency, the same rules as above operate here: masculine and feminine mixed with inanimate show nearest-conjunct agreement.
 If, however, a feminine conjunct comes first, agreement will default to masculine, though again, nearest-conjunct agreement to feminine is possible.

-Wechsler (2009: 571–73) furthermore discusses Corbett (1991)’s observation that there may be differences in how languages go about gender resolution with regards to semantic and syntactic resolution—i.e. resolution of grammatical gender according to biological gender vs. formal gender—and finds that animacy plays a role in that.
-This is especially relevant for cases where grammatical and semantic gender diverge, as in hybrid nouns like German Mädchen ‘girl’, which semantically refers to a female person but which is formally of neuter gender for grammatical purposes, since the diminutive suffix -chen always derives neuter nouns.
+Wechsler (2009: 571–73) furthermore discusses Corbett (1991)’s observation that there may be differences in how languages go about gender resolution with regards to semantic and syntactic resolution—i.e. resolution of conflicts in gender between the semantics and the form of a word—and finds that animacy plays a role in that.
+This is relevant in cases where grammatical and semantic gender diverge, as in hybrid nouns like German Mädchen ‘girl’.
+Mädchen semantically refers to a female person but by its form is of neuter gender, since the diminutive suffix -chen always derives neuter nouns.
 The question now is, which gender do pronouns and agreement referring to the girl have, neuter or feminine?
 In fact, variation can be observed in these cases.

 While Ayeri assigns masculine and feminine semantically (with neuter for the remainder of animate entities which are neither male nor female), there are occasional idiosyncrasies with nouns very obviously referring to non-living things being assigned animate neuter gender, such as nanga ‘house’.
 It might be interesting to develop some further ideas for likely outcomes in that regard even though canonically, nearest-conjunct agreement should operate in those cases and conlangs, by their nature, probably produce a lot less variation than actual natural languages do.